Frander/alaveteli/docs/running/admin_manual.md

 ### Administrator privileges and accessing the admin interface

-The
-<a href="{{ site.baseurl }}docs/glossary/#admin" class="glossary__link">administrative interface</a>
-is at the URL `/admin`.
+The administrative interface is at the URL `/admin`.

-Only users with the
-<a href="{{ site.baseurl }}docs/glossary/#super" class="glossary__link">super</a>
-admin level can access the admin interface.
-To make a new administrator, create a user account in the usual way (signing in using the web front-end), and then have an existing administrator to grant them *super* privileges.
+Only users with the `super` admin level can access the admin interface.
+Users create their own accounts in the usual way, and then administrators can give them `super` privileges.

-Obviously, you can't do this for the very first administrator on a brand new Alavetlei installation.
-So there is an emergency user account which can be accessed via `/admin?emergency=1`, using the credentials `ADMIN_USERNAME` and `ADMIN_PASSWORD`, which are set in `general.yml`.
+There is an emergency user account which can be accessed via `/admin?emergency=1`, using the credentials `ADMIN_USERNAME` and `ADMIN_PASSWORD`, which are set in `general.yml`.
 To bootstrap the first `super` level accounts, you will need to log in as the emergency user.
-When you have granted *super* privileges to at least one existing user, you can disable the emergency user account by setting `DISABLE_EMERGENCY_USER` to `true` in `general.yml`.
+You can disable the emergency user account by setting `DISABLE_EMERGENCY_USER` to `true` in `general.yml`.

 Users with the superuser role also have extra privileges in the website front end, such as being able to categorise any request, being able to view